ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

 ## Multi-file delete

 To delete multiple items, select them and click **Delete selected items** in the **Sub-items** top bar.
 Confirm your choice in the pop-up window with the **Send to Trash** button.
-All selected files are moved to trash.
+All selected files will be moved to trash.

 ![Multi-file delete](img/multi_file_delete.png)